brunormsilveira/data-classification-pipeline/README.md

 1.	**ClassicModels** relational database on **RDS for MySQL**.
 2.	**DMS task** that connect to **Classic Models database** and transforms the data into several CSV files and load them into a **S3 bucket**.
 3. Once the DMS task has succeed, a **Macie classification job** will start to discover the data and put the results into another S3 bucket.
-4. Once the classification job results are delivered, an S3 SRR (Sample-region Replication) will replicate the job results objects to an staging bucket that will start an event that invokes a Lambda Function, this function will start an **ETL job** from Glue and transform the JSON file into **Parquet** and deliver into the data lake bucket.
+4. Once the classification job are done, the Data Discovery Results will be delivered to an S3 Bucket and the **Macie Findings** to another S3 Bucket, using **Amazon Kinesis Data Firehose**.
+Once the findings are in the landing bucket, it will start an event that invokes a **Lambda Function** that starts a **Glue Workflow** and transform the JSON file into **Parquet** and deliver into the curated bucket.
 5. Once the ETL job has succeed, it’s time to run **SQL queries** using Amazon Athena.

 To get started you will need an IAM user with the following access: